pandas-dev/pandas/doc/source/options.rst

 Overview
 --------
-pandas has an options system that lets you customize some aspects of it's behaviour, display-related options being those the user is most likely to adjust.
+pandas has an options system that lets you customize some aspects of its behaviour, display-related options being those the user is most likely to adjust.

 Options have a full "dotted-style", case-insensitive name (e.g. ``display.max_rows``),